projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    F-Segment.
 Refer to :ref:`hld-io-emulation` for details.

 -  **E820**: the virtual E820 table is built by the DM then passed to the virtual bootloader.
-Refer to :ref:`hld-io-emulation` for detais.
+Refer to :ref:`hld-io-emulation` for details.

 -  **Entry address**: the DM will copy User OS kernel(OVMF) image to OVMF_NVSTORAGE_OFFSET - normally is @(4G - 2M), and set the entry